 The trick here is to cast a wide enough net that you don’t exclude a lot of people.

-Since we're starting out, we are targeting people here who are at the top of the funnel.
+Pro Tip #1: Since we’re starting out, we are targeting people here who are at the top of the funnel.
 These are the people who are in stage 1 or 2 of the 5 stages of awareness.

 And if I haven’t repeated this enough, lead nurturing campaigns are designed to move the lead down to the next stage in your marketing and sales funnel.